SRIJIT-DEY-2011/SCHOOL/README.md

 # just-a-demo-
-this is my first project
+It is my first project.<br>
+It is just a demo.<br>
+AUTHOR--SrijitDey.